HainanZhao/ColorZXing.Net/README.md

 var txtDecoded = ColorZXingRGB.Decode(bitmap);
 ```

-The following QR code are generated using the same text.
+The following QR code are generated using the same text block(1200 chars).

 ![](Images/test.png) ![](Images/basic.png)

+# Performance
+For a 500 x 500 QR code, the encoding and decoding each takes abuot 100 ~ 150 ms on a quad core 2GHz laptop CPU.